Hello dear all,

-PS: If you’re a silk veil lover, this will be the Season for you!
+PS: If you’re a silk veil (or props dance in general!) lover, 2023 will be the year for you!

-In my upcoming online Strength – Flexibility – Dance BOOST Program, I will share my best tips and exercises with you for creating beautiful and fluid arms and hands as well as silk veil (and fan veil!) movements.
-PLUS, we’ll be kicking off the season with a FREE BOOST Taster Workshop THIS Sunday on Double Veil Romance.
+In my upcoming online Strength – Flexibility – Dance BOOST Program, I will share my best tips and exercises with you for creating beautiful and fluid dances and movements with silk veil (and with wings, balancing props, sword, and fan veils!)

 Does that sound good to you?

 BOOST 2023 ‘Props Edition’ starts on Monday 23rd of January 2023 – Spots are limited, all levels are welcome!

 Sign up now and BOOST your dance skills forever!